 My thinking is that I should use the 'a_ythscus_xw' weight for those who responded in wave 1; 'c_ythscub_xw' for those who responded in wave 3; and 'e_ythscub_xw' for wave 5 responders.
 Cases that have a zero value in the weight will be automatically excluded by SPSS and the sample size that I report is a weighted n as given in the output?
 (Because the weight compensates for them being missing?)

 I hope this makes sense and eagerly look forward to your reply

-#4 Updated by Olena Kaminska about 2 years ago
+#4 Updated by Olena Kaminska over 2 years ago

 Your situation is one of the complex ones for which we don't have ready weights.
 You could use your approach if your selection of people was not based on response / nonresponse (you are not included responses from wave 3 if people already responded in wave 1).
 For this reason you can't use the cross-sectional youth weights as you suggested.
 Instead you could use a suboptimal weight which would be a longitudinal enumeration weight from wave 5 for all people.
 Ideally you would then want to additionally correct for nonresponse to youth questionnaire conditional on being enumerated (having non-zero e_psnenus_lw).
 You may even gain some numbers in this way as well.